FAQ: Emmy Noether Programme

 At present, the funding rate for proposals in the Emmy Noether Programme is approximately 20%.
 This applies for all subject areas.

-From the DFG’s viewpoint, these requirements are met regularly during the course of the project work performed by the head of an independent junior research group.
-A project is only funded in the Emmy Noether Programme if the scientific standards are outstanding and the applicant is capable of successfully performing the research work given his or her special academic qualifications.
-This is also given consideration in the review, assessment and decision-making process of the DFG.
+In the DFG's view, these prerequisites are regularly satisfied in the project work of a Head of a Junior Research Group.
+A project in the Emmy Noether Programme is only funded if the academic standard is excellent and the applicant is in a position to carry out the research work successfully, thanks to his or her special academic qualifications.
+This is also assessed as part of DFG’s review, evaluation and decision-making processes.

-We strongly recommend that you contact the hiring university as soon as possible with regard to your individual salary classification.
+We strongly urge you to contact the host institution as soon as possible with respect to your specific level.

 Additional information on the proposal process can be obtained from the relevant programme staff